The-Duchess/ruby-irc-framework/README.md

 		ircbot.start(use_ssl, use_server_pass, server_pass, nickserv_pass, channels)

-- on which allows you to register code to be run when the bot receives a message with the :message type. registered blocks are only used if you use ircbot.start(...) to run the bot
+- on which allows you to register code to be run over and IRC_message object when the bot receives a message with the :message type. registered blocks are only used if you use ircbot.start(...) to run the bot

 ```ruby
 		ircbot.on :message do |msg|